AlgoMaster Logo

 Intuition

-For each node we visit, we compute its complement: k - node.val.
-If that complement is already in a set of values we have seen so far, we found our pair.
-If not, we add the current node's value to the set and keep traversing.
+For each node we visit, we compute its complement k - node.val.
+If that complement is already in the set of values seen so far, the current node and the earlier one form a valid pair.
+Otherwise we add the current node's value to the set and continue traversing.
+The tree traversal (DFS or BFS, either order works) takes the place of the array iteration, and the hash set provides O(1) average lookups.

 Algorithm